|

 b.
 Tanha is excessive concern with self.

-Where is the person who would sacrifice all gifts to his loved ones in lieu of gifts for the sake of reducing world hunger?
+Where is the person who would scrifice his loved ones for the sake of ending world hunger?
 4. Fourth Noble Truth: The program offering specific steps to overcome tanha are given as the Eightfold Path.

 Access to Insight, "The